EvanMcBroom/lsa-whisperer/README.md

-# MSV1_0 CLI
+# MSV1_0 CLI - An LSA Whisperer

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat)](LICENSE.txt)

 > Thank you to [Elad](https://twitter.com/elad_shamir) for providing the inspiration for this utility and the research, support, and collaboration throughout its development.

-MSV1_0 CLI is a utility for interacting with the Microsoft Authentication Package v1.0 (MSV1_0).
+MSV1_0 CLI, or LSA Whisperer, is a utility for interacting with the Microsoft Authentication Package v1.0 (MSV1_0).
 The main goal of this project is to provide an easy utility for interacting with the additional functionality provided by MSV1_0.

 The additional functionality that MSV1_0 supports is documented on MSDN and included here for convenience<sup>1</sup>: